UNLOCK YOUR CHILD'S

 Fun Facts About Large Numbers

-• Skewes’ Number: A famous mathematician, Stanley Skewes, introduced Skewes’ number, which is 10^(10^10).
-It was the largest number ever used in a mathematical proof when it was first discovered in 1933.
+• Skewes’ Number: Mathematician Stanley Skewes introduced a number (~10^(10^34)) that was once called the largest number ever used in a serious mathematical proof (1933).

-• Graham’s Number: This number is so large that conventional mathematical notation can’t express it.
-It’s widely regarded as the largest number ever used in a mathematical proof, far beyond human comprehension.
+• Graham’s Number: This is so incomprehensibly large that conventional mathematical notation cannot express it.
+It currently holds the informal record for the largest number ever used in a mathematical proof, dwarfing even googolplex.

 Real-World Applications of Large Numbers